-At its core, Literacy Through Photography encourages children to explore their world as they photograph scenes from their own lives, and then to use their images as catalysts for verbal and written expression.
-Framed around four thematic explorations — self-portrait, community, family, and dreams — LTP provides children and teachers with the expressive and investigative tools of photography and writing for use in the classroom.
+Literacy Through Photography (LTP) is a teaching philosophy and methodology that encourages children to explore their world as they photograph scenes from their own lives and to use their images as catalysts for verbal and written expression.
+Framed around universal themes such as self-portrait, community, family, and dreams, LTP provides children and teachers with the expressive and investigative tools of photography and writing for use in the classroom.

 In connecting picture making with writing and critical thinking, LTP promotes an expansive use of photography across different curricula and disciplines, building on the information that students naturally possess.
 LTP also provides a valuable opportunity for students to bring their home and community lives into the classroom.
-Photographs can give teachers a glimpse into their students’ lives and, in increasingly diverse classrooms, give students a way to understand each other’s experiences.
+Photographs can give teachers a glimpse into their students’ lives and give students a way to understand each other’s diverse experiences.

-For other questions please contact Katie Hyde or Elena Rue at the Center for Documentary Studies: firstname.lastname@example.org
+For questions please contact Katie Hyde at the Center for Documentary Studies: firstname.lastname@example.org